Have you noticed a decline in your longboard performance? Well, it may be time to replace your longboard bearings.

 Primarily, the bearings of your longboard are responsible for making your board wheels roll.
 So, if there is something wrong with your bearings, you have to change them immediately.

 If your board bearings are worn-off, their performance will slow down.
 You cannot ride at increased speed anymore even though you push it hard.
-Changing your longboard bearings can maintain your longboard and lessen the friction.
+Changing your longboard bearings can maintain your longboard and lessen friction.
 This results in a smooth and comfortable ride.

 How Often Should You Change Your Longboard Bearings?